BackupTheBerlios/hjb-svn/trunk/docs/rst/receive-from-consumer.rst

 * times out after the HJB preset timeout period if the timeout is not specified.

-* sends back a '404 Not Found' response on timing out.
+* sends back a *404 Not Found* response on timing out.

 .. _back to commands: ./command-list.html